ohitsmekatie/course-dbt/exercises/week-2-questions.md

 **Marketing**
 - `page_views`: page views from the website.
 I could see this going in product or marketing, but decided marketing.
 This is just from the event view where event_type = 'page_view'
-- `daily_product_site_events`: a daily view of event types by products for the website
+- `daily_product_site_events`: a daily view of event types by each product for the website

 <img width="606" alt="Screen Shot 2023-04-22 at 4 03 45 PM" src="https://user-images.githubusercontent.com/9855295/233804191-99cc0718-28f5-4077-bbec-cbcee4527d02.png">

-- `users_enhanced`: a beef of version of the core user table that could give business stakeholders information about how much a user has spent, when their first order was, their last order, time between signup date to first order placed, etc
+- `users_enhanced`: a beefed up version of the core user table that could give business stakeholders information about how much a user has spent, when their first order was, their last order, time between signup date to first order placed, etc

 <img width="1362" alt="Screen Shot 2023-04-22 at 4 05 27 PM" src="https://user-images.githubusercontent.com/9855295/233804220-f213f4dd-9077-41fb-8634-4f8b9acc31d1.png">

 **Core**

+Everything here is pretty much as-is in the staging models, but I did add country & state into the `users` model incase folks wanted to map trends in signups by geo or orders by geo

+- `users`
+- `orders`
+- `order_items`
+- `products`